Dixit-s-lab/Phase-II-prediction/SOS_predictor/README.md

 # Site of Sulphonation (SOS) Predictor
 # 1. Introduction
 Welcome to SOS Predictor!
-This tool is designed to predict the likelihood of encountering an SOS situation based on various input parameters.
+This tool is designed to predict the potential of the query molecule to be a substrate and identify sites of sulphonation (SOS) in potential substrates.
 This user manual will guide you through the process of installing and using SOS Predictor.

 # 2. System Requirements
 Before you begin, ensure that your system meets the following requirements:
+OS: Linux
 Python 3.6 or later
 Git (for cloning the repository)
 Dependencies specified in the requirements.txt file